ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Existence tests differ from comparisons in that:

-* they work with arbitrary relative or absolute queries (not just Singular Queries).
+* they work with arbitrary relative or absolute queries (not just singular queries).
 * they work with queries that select structured values.

 To examine the value of a node selected by a query, an explicit comparison is necessary.